 There are many reasons why students might consider earning the FPC certificate—they might be interested in a career in the nonprofit sector after they graduate; they might plan a career in a related field and believe that the FPC certificate would enhance their major; or they might feel passionately about community engagement and making a greater impact in the world, so they want to learn more in the area of philanthropy.

 Students majoring in journalism and mass communication may count toward the certificate a maximum of 7 s.h. of journalism credit (prefix JMC) that they earn for the major.
-The certificate cannot be used to satisfy the major's concentration area requirement.
+The certificate cannot be used to satisfy the journalism and mass communication major's second area of concentration requirement.
 Students minoring in mass communication may count toward the certificate a maximum of 7 s.h. of journalism credit (prefix JMC) that they earn for the minor.
 Students in other majors should consult with their advisors to learn whether they may count certificate course work toward their majors.

 When certificate students register for fundraising and philanthropy communication courses (prefix FPC) that are cross-listed with journalism and mass communication (prefix JMC), they should register for the FPC course number.